xentripetal/XenRP/README.md

 # WiredPlayers RolePlay GameMode
-WiredPlayers is a RolePlay project made for RAGE Multiplayer, it uses C# as main server language and JavaScript for client-side scripts.
+WiredPlayers is a RolePlay project made for RAGE Multiplayer, it uses C# as main language for both server and client.
 I started with it back in March 2017 and I'm still upgrading its functionality with suggestions received from people using this gamemode.

-## Warning

-* The repository has now C# experimental client files which are unstable and untested, if you want to use the stable version, delete the folders **cs_packages** and **statics** under **client_packages** before launching the server

 ## Update Log